KaomN/full_stack_open/part0/06/new_note_signle_page_add_diagram.md

 	server-->>browser: Server responds with status code 201 indicates that the request was successful and a resource has been created (new note in this case) deactivate server

-	Note right of browser: The browser starts executing the JavaScript code that fetches the JSON from the server

 ```